jldavis23/crfs-scavenger-hunt-react/README.md

 This means each of the URLs that take the users to the individual activity pages ends like this: `/?page=pageName`.
 For example, the astronomy page url looks like this: `https://crfs.mybolt.io/?page=astronomy`

-The code that creates this routing functionality resides in `App.tsx`.
+The code that creates this routing functionality resides in `src/App.tsx`.

 ### Tracking the User's Progress
 The user's progress is stored in the browser's `localStorage`.
 This allows for the progress to be maintained across different pages.